txodds/tx-on-chain/README.md

 ### Accept a new offer

-A counter-party trader B may elect to accept this offer, which means that they are confident that the odds of 2.0 that trader A are too low, meaing trader B believes the prediction in the offer is unlikely to succeed at these odds.
+A counter-party trader B may elect to accept this offer, which means that they are confident that the odds of 2.0 that trader A are too low, meaning trader B believes the prediction in the offer is unlikely to succeed at these odds.
 This is how trader B accepts the offer:

 ```
 const signature = nacl.sign.detached(messageBuffer, user.secretKey);